Quality Control and Testing

 Mercury content shall not exceed 0.002 mg/d (2 micrograms per day)

-Banyan’s focus is on being a supplier of certified organic herbs.
-For an herb to be certified organic the farm must be certified to be free from the use of pesticides, sewage sludge, GMO’s and ionizing radiation.
-We do spot testing for pesticides in third party labs to ensure the integrity of the organic certification of our partner farms.
+For an herb to be certified organic, its entire production must be free from the use of pesticides, sewage sludge, ionizing radiation, and genetic engineering (GMOs).
+We do spot testing for pesticides in third-party labs to ensure the integrity of the organic certification of our partner farms.

 Commitment to Excellence

-All of our procedures here at Banyan are in alignment with industry standards and in accordance with the Dietary Supplement Health Education Act (DSHEA) and the FDA’s cGMPs (current Good Manufacturing Practices).
+All of our procedures at Banyan Botanicals are in alignment with industry standards and in accordance with the Dietary Supplement Health Education Act (DSHEA) and the FDA’s cGMPs (current Good Manufacturing Practices).

-We are continually making improvements to our facility, systems and procedures.
-Every change we make is structured and characterized to be fully compliant with the USDA’s National Organic Program, ANSI Standard 173, AHPA standards and the cGMPs for Dietary Supplements.
+We are continually making improvements to our facility, systems, and procedures.
+Every change we make is structured and characterized to be fully compliant with the USDA’s National Organic Program, ANSI Standard 173 for heavy metals specifications, AHPA standards for microbiologicals, and the cGMPs for Dietary Supplements.
 We firmly believe that we are well ahead of the industry standards in all of these areas, and we intend to stay ahead.